SamanthaChizanga/slack-testing/.github/ISSUE_TEMPLATE/blog-post.md

 ## **Things to remember**:

 * Please add your article category to your issue

+*
 * Assign your editor: Anita Clarke or Jennie Lundrigan

-## Additional (optional) content:
+## Additional content:

-Outline of your article if you’d like
+Outline of your article:
-Any other relevant notes
+Any other relevant notes: